At a glance

 Does your child tease or put down other kids?
-Does she spend time in the principal’s office for threatening classmates?
-Kids with learning and thinking differences are often bullied, but they can do the bullying, as well.
+Does your child spend time in the principal’s office for threatening classmates?
+Kids with learning and thinking differences are often bullied, but they can do the bullying as well.

 Like other kids who bully, your child may feel the need to gain control.
-She may get picked on herself.
-She may have trouble managing her emotions and making friends.
-She may also feel frustrated and powerless over her learning and thinking differences.
+Your child may get picked on themself.
+Your child may have trouble managing their emotions and making friends.
+They may also feel frustrated and powerless over their learning and thinking differences.

-Even if her behavior can be explained, it’s important for your child to know that when she picks on other kids, she’s being a bully.
-Teaching her to manage her emotions and actions is a step toward stopping bullying in its tracks.
+Even if the behavior can be explained, it’s important for your child to know that when they pick on other kids, they’re being a bully.
+Teaching kids to manage their emotions and actions is a step toward stopping bullying in its tracks.
 Here’s how.

 Make it clear that you’re not OK with bullying.

-Tell your child that you don’t think it’s funny, cool or acceptable to hurt others or make them feel bad.
+Tell your child that you don’t think it’s funny, cool, or acceptable to hurt others or make them feel bad.
 That goes for siblings as well as peers.
-If your child’s school has anti-bullying policies, review them with her.
-This can help her understand that there are rules in place everywhere to keep kids like her safe and comfortable.
+If your child’s school has anti-bullying policies, review them with your child.
+This can help your child understand that there are rules in place everywhere to keep kids like them safe and comfortable.